-Write the amount of deduction for domestic production activities that you are allowed on your federal income tax return.
+Write the amount of deduction for domestic production activities you are allowed on your federal income tax return and that is related to Illinois source income.
 If the income on which the deduction is computed was received

 - entirely from Illinois sources, write the amount from Column A. - from both inside and outside Illinois, complete the IAF Worksheet on Page 10 to figure the Illinois portion of the deduction, and include the amount from Line 3 of the worksheet.